AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 ### Individual models
 From the proposed approach we had a few different ways to collect the sources.
 Then run the models on each test set to see how they preform.
 Also cross run the models on the other tests sets to see how they perform.
-For example Run the Twitch model on the movie model and vise versa to see how that goes.
+For example run the Twitch model on the movie test data and vise versa to see how that goes.

 ### Blended models
 The idea here would be to take some small sub sets from the test data sets from collected data, reality data and the movie data to run